kklmn/ArdquariumPi/docs/index.md

 ![](images/complete.jpg){:height="75%" width="75%"}

 I have an old phone located close to the Arduino that is connected via BLE.
-It has a cheap pre-paid SIM card and can send alarm texts.
+It has a cheap pre-paid SIM card and enables alarm texts.
 Quite a problem is that the phone may drop the BLE connection when the screen goes to energy saving mode.
 On this particular phone the problem was solved by disabling the energy saving mode.